devPermutations/clichat/docs/architecture.md

 ## Slash Commands (initial)
 - `/model <name>`: Switch and persist default model for subsequent chats.
 - `/models`: List models from LiteLLM; supports tab completion in-session.
+- `/history`: Print recent messages for the current conversation.
+- `/clear`: Clear messages and reset context stats for the current conversation.
+- `/contextwindow`: Show prompt/answer counts and token usage; percentage shown when `MODEL_CONTEXT_TOKENS` is set.

 ## Notes on Websearch
 - Provider-native browsing only in MVP: if exposed via LiteLLM (e.g., `web_search`), enable it at the provider/LiteLLM level; the CLI passes through `tools` and does not implement a custom tool.